drankinatty/ternary_st/README.md

                           ----+----
                           |   |   |    note: any of the lokid or hikid nodes
                               o              can also have pointers to nodes
-                              |-t            for words that "cat" of "ca" is
+                              |-t            for words that "cat" or "ca" is
                               |-0            a partial prefix to.
                           ----+----
                           |   |   |